 What are Search Operators Used For?

 Digital marketers use Google Search Operators in a variety of ways to achieve their goals.
-Some popular uses include:
+Popular uses include:

 - Finding link building opportunities.